issalab/mkturk/public/mkturk/readme.md

 ## EVENTS TRIALSERIES (saved to json data file)
 CorrectItem: Index of the correct item on each trial

 EndTime: End of trial, time is recorded when either reward delivery or punish timeout promise is fulfilled.
+On each task trial, SampleCommand line is set to 0 upon completion of reward/punish (was set to 1 at beginning of trial as recorded by SampleStartTime).

 EyetrackerSampleInterval: Keeps track of the average interval between successful eyetracker reads during a given trial.
 If the sample fails to come in or it comes in but is garbled, this would be reflected by an mkturk trialevent sampleInterval average greater than the eyetracker hardware's sample interval.